Welcome to SciDataLib’s documentation!¶

 Example:

 Add to or replace the dictionary of namespaces within @context.
-Namespaces are needed for values in a file that reference external resources the define something (vocabulary/taxonomy/ontology entries).
+Namespaces are needed for values in a file that reference external resources that define something (vocabulary/taxonomy/ontology entries).

 When called, the dictionary of namespaces within the @context key of the meta variable will be replaced or updated with the supplied dictionary of namespaces